fgrehm/docker-provider/README.md

 ## Warning

-This is highly experimental and is just 8 [tomatoes](http://pomodorotechnique.com/) worth of development / testing.
+This is highly experimental, expect things to break.

 ## Requirements

 * Vagrant 1.3+
-* Docker 0.6.5+
+* Docker 0.7.0+

 ## Features